Reasons to go

 There are seven different penguin colonies on the peninsula itself, the largest at Estancia San Lorenzo near Punta Norte (around 300,000 penguins), and the others at Punta Cantor in Caleta Valdes.
 Around 250km south of the peninsula is the most famous colony: Punta Tombo, with approx 400,000 resident penguins.
 They begin arriving by sea in September (males arrive first to rebuild their nests and await the females), and October is a month of fighting for female attention!
 The penguins raise their chicks here until April, when they head off to warmer climates for the winter.

 Magellanic penguins generally breed in burrows or under bushes, around 20 metres from the shore.
-They have a fish-based diet, centred around sardines and anchovies, and they can be identified by the double black stripe under their chins.
+They have a fish-based diet, and can be identified by the double black stripe under their chins.

 Southern Elephant Seals